-- Adjust the air pressure as specified.
+Adjust the air pressure as specified.

 Air pressure 5 bar (73 psi)

-Changing of the air pressure in steps of 0.2 bar (3 psi)
+Changing the air pressure in 0.2 bar (3 psi)

+steps of

 Minimum air pressure 4 bar (58 psi)

 Maximum air pressure 8 bar (116 psi)

-Never set the air pressure to a value outside the stated range.
+Never adjust the air pressure to a value outside the stated range.

-- Disconnect the fork pump from the left fork leg. - ✓ When disconnecting, excess pressure will escape from the hose - the fork leg does not lose any air. - The fork pump indicator switches off automatically after 80 seconds. - Mount the protection cap.
+Disconnect the fork airpump from the left fork leg.

+- ✓ When disconnecting, excess pressure will escape from the hose - the fork leg does not lose any air. - The fork pump airpump switches off automatically after \checkmark 80 seconds. - Mount the protection cap.